 The subject heading for books on Film Studies in Orbis is MOTION PICTURES.
 Similarly, the movie business is called the motion picture industry and screenplays are motion picture plays.
 Certain subject headings do use FILMS, usually for genre terms.
-Some books (mostly French books that haven't yet been catalogued) have the word Cinema in the subject field.

 Subject headings strive to identify topics with consistent terminology.
 The basic terminology is produced by the Library of Congress.
 Always look at the subject headings in any catalog, database or index to make sure that you are searching with the most relevant terminology.
 Once you have the right terms, it's much easier to find the right books.